jrpool/jsonresume-theme-a11y/README.md

 modern | 97 | 3 | 0 | 2 | 8 | 2
 stackoverflow | 89 | 35 | 40 | 16 | 316 | 143

+Such automated testing is not definitive.
+Some of the above-tabulated error reports arise from a standard being satisfied in one of several permitted ways, not properly recognized as sufficient by a tool.
+Other faults may exist but not be caught by tools.

 ## Philosophy

 This theme differs from other `jsonresume` themes by: